Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Base station in its enclosure

 For maximum range, perhaps unnecessarily since the sensor units are in the yard not too far away, the base station is mounted high in the attic of the house.
-Thus the base station also serves the purpose of monitoring condition in the attic, which can get very hot in the summer.
+Thus the base station also serves the purpose of monitoring conditions in the attic, which can get very hot in the summer.
 It exceeded 53°C (128°F in “freedom units”) while I was writing this post.

 The entire point of the project is to monitor soil moisture, so the moisture sensor is the heart of the device.
 I’m using the same capacitative sensor as in the Plant133 project.
 Andreas Spiess compares this and other sensors in one of his well made YouTube videos.
 A similar project, described in this blog post, has a good write-up on how to calibrate this sensor.